Installing and Configuring Vagrant

 During the first run the tool downloads automatically the required Vagrant box from the box repository and performs provisioning of the machine.

-- Log into your box by using SSH:
+Log into your box using SSH:vagrant ssh default

 You can now run any tasks on your virtual machine and develop your application.